data-to-insight/ssd-data-model/README.md

 ### Running notes
-The Python based toolset will run within a new [Git Codespace](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=645832800).
-Use the link, and on the command line run the following.
+The Python based toolset will run within a [Git Codespace](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=645832800).
+Use this link, then run the setup file, by typing the below command on the command-line.
-Set up the working environment (will prompt Y/N part-way through, type 'y'):
+Set up the working environment (will prompt Y/N part-way through, type 'y'to continue):
 ```bash
 ./setup.sh
 ```